Studio Two, EMI Studios, Abbey Road

 Also present at the session were two Japanese journalists: reporter Rumiko Hoshika and photographer Koh Hasebe from the magazine Music Life.
 A number of photographs of The Beatles at work were subsequently published, and rehearsals of the song and interviews were also recorded.

 This is believed to be the first Beatles recording session attended by Yoko Ono.
+She was photographed on the day talking to her future husband John Lennon.

 Also on this day...